jgitlin-p21/chef-server/omnibus/CONTRIBUTING.md

-# Contributing to Chef Server
+# Contributing to CINC Server

-In order to facilitate the tedious communication tasks involved in releasing Chef Server, we ask that all contributors adhere to a **"publicize as you go"** policy.
+In order to facilitate the tedious communication tasks involved in releasing CINC Server, we ask that all contributors adhere to a **"publicize as you go"** policy.
 Each pull request to `opscode-omnibus` should be accompanied if necessary to an update to the release [RELEASE_NOTES.md](RELEASE_NOTES.md) or a note in the PR explaining that such an update is unnecessary.
 Changes to these files should occur **above** the most recent release and will be rolled up into the communication for the next release.

 ## Release Notes